vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Test-EsxiCertMgmtChecks.md

 ## Description

-The `Test-EsxiCertMgmtChecks` runs the checks required for ESXi Certificate Management for a given cluster or an ESXi host.
+The `Test-EsxiCertMgmtChecks` runs the checks required for ESX Certificate Management for a given cluster or an ESX host.

 The following checks are run:

-- Check ESXi Certificate Mode
+- Check ESX Certificate Mode
-- Check ESXi Lockdown Mode
+- Check ESX Lockdown Mode
-- Confirm Certificate Authority in vCenter Server
+- Confirm Certificate Authority in vCenter
 - Check vSAN Health Status

 ## Examples